 We routinely assist our clients in matters ranging from the transactional to the litigious.
 We believe that, because the healthcare industry is so quick to evolve, it is essential to provide personalized, exceptional service to Texas medical providers.

-Weaver Johnston & Nelson, PLLC has extensive experience advising health care providers on various issues, including matters implicating the following:
+Weaver Johnston & Nelson, PLLC and its attorneys have extensive experience advising health care providers on various issues, including matters implicating the following:

 - The Federal Anti-Kickback Statute